uncannyworks/plan/posts/2016-02-24-javascript-sdk-part-1.md

   }
 ```

-The function deconstructs the weapon parameter and passes off the heavy lifting to ```send_weapon_request``` which we will dig into next.
+First we must consider the parameter `weaponStruct`. `warmachine` has an array of weapon objects and we're passing in the first element of that array.
+The complete structure of these objects can be found in the protobuf definitions [here](https://github.com/uncannyworks/armoredbits.protobufs/blob/master/slug.proto#L93) and [here](https://github.com/uncannyworks/armoredbits.protobufs/blob/master/query.proto).
+The function then deconstructs the `weaponStruct` parameter and passes off the heavy lifting to `send_weapon_request` which we will dig into next.

 ```javascript
   this.send_weapon_request = function(locationType, parentId, positionId, state, fireState) {